lucasjellema/conclusion-tech-radar/docs/url-filtering-walkthrough.md

 - Parses `company`, `category`, `phase`, and `tag` parameters.
 - Clears default filters if a parameter is provided.
 - Accurately populates the active filter sets.
+- Fixed a bug where omitting a parameter (like `phase`) would result in an empty filter set and no data display; the application now correctly initializes unspecified parameters to "all active".

 ### Application Initialization
 I updated the `init` function in [main.js](file:///c:/research/conclusion-tech-radar/js/main.js) to: